Thursday, November 21, 2024

 • NVIDIA GPU lots of vRAM & lots of shaders ‘CUDA cores’.
 On laptops the fastest GPU is the 4090RTX.

 If you can’t get a dedicated GPU don’t sweat it.
-Most data scientists use cloud services for these kind of processing and you should learn how to too.
+Most data scientists use cloud services for these kind of tasks and you should learn how to too.

 SSD